2swap/swaptube/README.md

 # Compatibility
 SwapTube is developed, and is known to compile and run on several Linux distributions.
 MacOS and Windows are untested.

 The main compatibility constraint is availability of CUDA and an appropriate NVIDIA GPU for hardware-accelerated rendering.
 Most visually complex scenes require CUDA, and will look entirely black or grey if run on a machine without CUDA support.
 If you wish to run SwapTube on CPU alone, some scenes will work- for example, you should be able to use the CUDAFreePendulumDemo project and get working video output, yielding a video of a swinging double pendulum.
-Notice that the project file in Projects/Demos/CUDAFreePendulumDemo.cpp invokes `AVOID_CUDA = true;` which is necessary when running without CUDA support.
-Even with this flag, many (but not all) scenes will fail to render on systems without CUDA.
+Many (but not all) scenes will fail to render on systems without CUDA.

 ## Setup
 ### External Dependencies